jdbirla/JD_JAVA_Learning/Java_New_Features_Guide.md

      ```

 ### 2. **Functional Interfaces:**
-   - **Use Case:** Provides a single abstract method interface, enabling the use of lambda expressions.
+   - **Explanation:** A functional interface is an interface with a single abstract method.
+Lambda expressions can be used to provide the implementation for the abstract method, making it easier to work with functional programming concepts.
    - **Example:**
      ```java
      @FunctionalInterface